student186/ciphertext-decoder/README.md

 c3.mscDecoder2("PUEQVSHIORFGCDXWTJKBZYANLM");
 c3.display();
 ```
-\

 ```
 ...\ciphertext-decoder> g++ main.cpp
 ...\ciphertext-decoder> ./a
-...\ciphertext-decoder> this is testing the monoalphabetic substitution cipher. if the message is readable then the ciphertext has been successfully decrypted.
+this is testing the monoalphabetic substitution cipher. if the message is readable then the ciphertext has been successfully decrypted.
 ```
 Testing Vigenere cipher (automatic decryption by brute force of ~150,000 keys)
 ```